 2- They bring clarity and transparency in business

-If the goals and outcomes are clear and precise, everyone knows what to do.
-Thus, everyone takes care of the priority, more even, with less distraction.
+If the goals and outcomes are clear and precise, everyone know what to do.
+Thus, everyone take care of the priority, more even, with less distraction.

 With this methodology, everyone has access to all the objectives of the company, which gives them a better view of individual contributions and collective ambitions.
 You know what to do clearly and how to measure success.

 3- They represent an excellent lever to improve your management